department-of-veterans-affairs/vets-design-system-documentation/src/_components/action-links.md

 ## Guidance

 ### When to use the Action Link component
-Use an action link when hierarchy requires it.
 The action link is an  eye-catching link to start a digital service.
 An action link entices users to take action.
 Example: Starting a benefit application

 **Note:** Action links will be replacing green primary buttons that link to another page.